DataDog/hiring-engineers/answers.md

 Hello!

 For the purposes of this exercise, I'll be using Ubuntu 18.04 running on two t2.medium in AWS.
-I installed the Datadog agent and all related technologies both directly on the host and as dockerized containers.
+I installed the Datadog agent and all related technologies both directly on the host and as a container via Docker.

   ![Host Map](https://i.imgur.com/XzeqMpk.png)